exercism/powershell/docs/INSTALLATION.md

+## PowerShell language track requirements

+The Exercism Windows PowerShell language track requires installed on your system:

+* Windows PowerShell or Windows PowerShell Core
+* Pester test and mock framework module installed

+(PS: Support for PowerShell is limited to critical fixes.
+PowerShell Core is consistently maintained and has greater cross-platform support)

-## Installing Windows PowerShell
+### Installing Windows PowerShell

 PowerShell comes pre-installed on all Windows operating systems from Windows 7 SP1 onward.

 You can find the latest version of PowerShell and installation instructions for all platforms (Linux, macOS and Windows) [here](https://github.com/PowerShell/PowerShell/blob/master/README.md#get-powershell).

-## Installing and updating the Pester framework
+### Installing and updating the Pester framework

 [Pester](https://github.com/pester/Pester) is the PowerShell testing framework.
 Since version 4.0.9 it is compatible with PowerShell Core on Windows, Linux and MacOS (with some limitations)